tpatnala/mslearn-ai-information-extraction/Instructions/Labs/03-prebuilt-doc-intelligence-model.md

 Now let's explore the app that uses the Azure Document Intelligence service SDK.
 You'll develop your app using Cloud Shell.
 The code files for your app have been provided in a GitHub repo.

-Applications for both C# and Python have been provided, as well as a sample pdf file you'll use to test Document Intelligence.
-Both apps feature the same functionality.
-First, you'll complete some key parts of the application to enable using your Azure Document Intelligence resource.

 This is the invoice that your code will analyze.

 ![Screenshot showing a sample invoice document.](./media/sample-invoice.png)